ThermoPilot/ThermoPilot/FAQ.md

 # ThermoPilot – Frequently Asked Questions

+## ❓ Why do I get a .NET Framework “Unhandled Exception” when stopping ThermoPilot?

+This happens only when running ThermoPilot inside **PowerShell ISE** and clicking the red ■ Stop button.

+PowerShell ISE does not gracefully stop WinForms applications.
+When you click Stop:

+- ISE immediately kills the PowerShell script engine
+- The ThermoPilot window is still running
+- The timer is still running
+- The WinForms message loop is still running
+- The form tries to update itself
+- But the PowerShell host is gone
+- .NET throws an “Unhandled Exception” dialog

+This is normal behavior for any WinForms script in ISE.

+### ✔ How to avoid this error
+Use one of these safe shutdown methods:

+- Click the **Close** button inside the ThermoPilot window
+- Press **Ctrl + C** in the ISE console pane
+- Run ThermoPilot from Windows Terminal or PowerShell.exe

+### ✔ Is this a ThermoPilot bug?
+No.
+It is a PowerShell ISE limitation and affects all WinForms scripts.

+ThermoPilot shuts down cleanly when closed from its own window.

 ---

 ## ❓ Why does my CPU temperature show 0°C, N/A, or stay blank?